sofiegonzalez/sql_gen/README.md

 # sql_gen
-Generates SQL code to parse a data set
+Generates SQL code to parse a data set.
 Will provide mock data and model summary for testing